 In Silicon Valley, one of the best known and respected pitch deck formats, is that championed by Guy Kawasaki.
 With only 10 slides, this slide deck template is a highly effective and compelling format which keeps you focussed, and positions you to get the buy in you need to progress your solution.
 Our template has been adapted from that.

+Develop a prototype

 Before you can scale your solution, you need to be sure it will work.
 For this, develop a prototype.

 "Do not fear mistakes.
 There are none."

 Miles Davis

-Develop a prototype

 Build and learn

 A prototype, or minimum viable product (MVP) helps you to test functionality and solve technical issues, ensuring your idea meets end-user's needs.
 Consider your requirements You should carefully consider where to allocate your prototyping funds.
 You may require specialist software or user experience (UX) skills for a digital prototype, or engineering skills for a hardware solution.
-This is the point to test your prototype with real customers, via your first pilot projects.
+Test in the market This is the point to test your prototype with real customers, via your first pilot projects.
 Sometimes called beta-testing, the point you get your prototype into the hands of the customer will give you valuable input and feedback.
-Test in the market

-Collect feedback If your solution is a service, customer feedback will be crucial.
-Look to include focus group sessions with your target client groups.
-For a product, you'll likely want to field test your solution.
-In either case, collaborate with your potential customers or clients - they are the experts.
 Commercialise your solution Commercialisation is crucial to deliver your innovation to the market at scale and make a positive impact.
 Be clear on your level of ambition and remain committed to this at all times.
-Scale up Develop your prototype into a fully-functioning product or service ready for a full-scale roll out.
-To achieve this, you should apply your research findings from your market testing.
-This may lead you to further technical and functional development, identification of manufacturing partners and engagement of a supply chain.
-Plan your roll-out Now that you are ready to launch your innovation, you will require a clear plan for commercialisation.
-You should consider the following issues and prioritise the activities that most quickly unlock the opportunity to scale: Business model and pricing structure Launch plan for marketing and communications
+Scale roll out.
+To achieve this, y This may lead you to furt into a fully-functioning product o you should apply your research fi her technical and functional devo and engagement of a supply cha indings from your market testing. elopment, identification of Plan your roll-c commercialisation. to launch your innovation, you wi following issues and prioritise the p scale: Business model and pricing structure Launch plan for marketing and communications Distribution channels Staffing and resourcing Stage Step 1 2 3 4 5 6 Track your impact Post launch it is important to understand the impact you are having in the the world.

-Distribution channels

-Staffing and resourcing

-Track your impact

-Post launch it is important to understand the impact you are having in the the world.

 Planning and tracking your impacts will help you improve your innovation and customer experience and understand your sustainability impacts.
+Choose your metrics Decide on your key performance indicators (KPIs).
+Setting up a feedback loop to measure, report and analyse your KPIs will track the impact of your innovation.
+Look beyond financials tify a number of financial metrics, but in addition to this, ensure I environmental impacts.
+For example: Resource savings Carbon reductions Health & wellbeing improvements Socio-economic benefits Nature & biodiversity gains Report your progress will be communicated back to business stakeholders and the public